digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 ## Replacement

-> NOTE: you will need a uncommon bit for this job, an E-Torx 5mm.
+> you will need a uncommon bit for this job, an E-Torx 5mm.
 These can be found in certain screwdriver or drill driver bit sets, but are a specialty bit in most sets.
 Alternatively there is known success using either a 5mm standard socket or a pair of vice grip pliers (however the latter should only be used if a new screw is going to replace it as it will likely damage the head of the screw)
+{: .block-note}

 ### Driver Door Speakers